iqhive/runtime.link/Readme.md

     * args - parse command line arguments or execute command line programs.
     * link - generate c-shared export directives or dynamicaly link to shared libraries (via ABI).
     * rest - link to, or host a REST API server over the network.
+    * stub - create a stub implementation of an API, that returns empty values or errors.
+    * xray - debug linkers with API call introspection.

 # Code Generation
 The runtime.link project provides packages useful for generating machine code, these are